 - Slide the sheet of parchment paper on to a cookie sheet, remove the top sheet of parchment paper.

-- Place in a 300 degree oven and cook for 45-60 minutes, depending on how brown and crispy you would like them.
+- Place in the oven and cook for 45-60 minutes, depending on how brown and crispy you would like them.

 - Hand your baby a healthy, wholesome teething cracker to gnaw!